 The best way to eliminate harmful organisms or bacteria taking hold in your grass is to remove solid waste as soon as possible, and rinsing the grass with a garden hose to remove urine.
 This is especially important if you have dogs or pets that frequently use the lawn.
 In addition to a routine rinsing there are other options for keeping the grass clean and deodorized including detergents, vinegar or a strong enzyme cleaner designed specifically to kill potentially harmful bacteria, which we will discuss more about how to clean artificial grass below.

 There are many pet safe artificial grass cleaners for dogs on the market today.
 While this is great because it gives consumers several choices it can be confusing picking a cleaner that is strong enough to eliminate urine odours while being safe for anyone using the grass including children and dogs.
 There are specific artificial grass cleaners for dogs with strong enzymes that target bacteria found in urine and poop.
 The enzymes are heavy duty enough to kill bacteria and gentle enough to use in areas that children and dogs frequent and they won't damage your grass.

 Dog friendly artificial grass cleaners are available in two main forms.
 There's a very convenient spray bottle with a premixed liquid usually with a ration of 1:10, enzyme cleaner concentrate to water.
-A quality product worth considering is an artificial grass spray cleaner is ideal for spot cleaning and small areas that dogs or pets use as a bathroom.
+A quality product worth considering is an artificial grass spray cleaner that's ideal for spot cleaning and small areas that dogs or pets use as a bathroom.
 They are ideal for cleaning and breaking down organic substances such as stool, urine, blood, sweat and vomit.
 The billions of naturally occurring bioenzymes will eliminate odors at the source and degrade organic waste.